PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 ## Free trials?

 Generally speaking we don't need to do anything around free trials as our free tier has a generous 1m events, 1m feature flag calls, and 15K sessions.
-If a customer is going to go over this limit pretty quickly then we can agree to give them 1 month free usage - the easiest way to do this is to get them to subscribe to either plan and enter free trial days in stripe or in the billing service.
+If a customer is going to go over this limit pretty quickly then we can agree to give them 2 weeks of free usage - this can be done in the billing service.
 See the [billing](/handbook/growth/sales/billing) page for more info (and the latest on this).

 ### Figuring out the best solution for a customer